-Selling to schools takes a different sales process than most other IT solution sales.
-If you’re just beginning to map out a sales strategy for the education market, or if you’re looking for better ways to manage your sales team and improve their performance, consider these six best practices for EdTech sales.
+Selling to schools takes a different process than most other IT solutions.
+If you’re beginning to map out a sales strategy for the education market or looking for better ways to manage your sales team and improve their performance, consider these six best practices for EdTech sales.

 1. Develop a profile of your ideal customer

 The most successful sales strategies begin by defining a specific audience.
 Evaluate your current customers and determine which derive the most value and have the greatest satisfaction from the solutions you provide.
 Look for commonalities among those clients to understand which prospects are most likely to become customers.

 Some metrics you may choose to evaluate and grade leads include: